Day One – Wednesday 29 August

 Day Twelve – Sunday 9 September

 For those who rode to Munich on your own bikes, you will start your journey home this morning.
-For those who rented motorcycles, you can either ride back to the Harley-Davidson dealership in Munich today, or later depending on your onward travel plans.
+For those who rented motorcycles, you can either ride back to the Harley-Davidson dealership in Munich today (subject to their opening days /times), or later depending on your onward travel plans.
 The tour officially ends after breakfast this morning.

 Our group sizes normally range from 10 to 14 motorcycles.